Chocolate Stuffed Almond Cookies

 Happy Cookie Baking!
 And Eating!

-Add sugars and mix until creamy.
-Add the eggs and the vanilla extract.
+- Add sugars and mix until creamy.
+Add the egg and the vanilla extract.
 Mix until smooth.

 Looking for a great charity to donate to this season?
 Check out Cookies for Kids Cancer